 2025-2026 School Year Registration

-We're excited to announce that Priority Registration will open TUESDAY, APRIL 29 at 6:00 am (for returning families who fulfilled their commitments) and General Registration will open Thursday, May 1 at 6:00 am for the 2025-2026 school year.
-This includes classes for Speech and Debate, English, Leadership and Entrepreneurship, Constitution and Moot Court, Robotics, ACT Prep, and a pilot class for Pre-Algebra.
+We're excited to announce that Priority Registration will open TUESDAY, APRIL 29 at 6:00 am (returning families who fulfilled their commitments) and General Registration will open Thursday, May 1 at 6:00 am for the 2025-2026 school year.
+This includes classes for Speech and Debate, English, Leadership and Entrepreneurship, Constitution and Moot Court, and ACT Prep.
+Robotics and a pilot class for Pre-Algebra in Provo will be coming soon.

 **New** Registering for IEProgram classes is now a two-part process.